PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 To receive back-channel logout notifications, the client application needs to provide a callback route and have that address configured in the IDS back-office (see Clients above).

-This route is implemented in the LogoutController.
-Notice its shape:
+This route is implemented in `LogoutController`:

 ```csharp
 [HttpPost("/logout")]